Rhythm of a year

 Schema FMC00.142D shows at a conceptual level how the different spiritual entities at work, hang together.

 Schema FMC00.0107 shows the yearly cycle as an in and out breathing with the solstices and equinoxes as turning points.
+This lemniscatory view is also used in Rudolf Steiner's Calendar of the Soul, see 'Further reading' section on Christ Module 17 - The experience of the year

 The solar analemma does not map to the above conceptual picture (it depicts the changing apparent position of the Sun from a given location over a year), but it does give us a beautiful reality-version for 'feeling ourselves into' the pathway of the Sun between the two solstices.